 - Global Digital Nomad Index: 11

 Germany has earned a reputation for being an efficient and economically strong nation.
 It offers an excellent environment for someone on a Digital Nomad Visa, particularly in technology-focused cities like Berlin.
-The country earned its 11th ranking on the Global Digital Nomad Index and that its because of its high proficiency in English and high internet speed that makes working remotely a breeze.
+The country earned its 11th ranking on the Global Digital Nomad Index because of its high proficiency in English and high internet speed, which makes working remotely a breeze.

 Residency options